 Limited technology leaves hunters and gatherers vulnerable to the forces of nature.
 Storms and droughts can easily destroy their food supply, and they have few effective ways to respond to accidents or disease.
-Many children die in childhood, and only half live to the age of twenty.
+Looking back at these societies, we see that many children died in childhood, and only half lived to the age of twenty.